MikheilSoziashvili/typescript-playwright/README.md

 **Custom Reporters:**

--   **JIRA/XRay Reporter:** Integrates with JIRA for reporting test results directly into JIRA/XRay
+-   **[JIRA](https://developer.atlassian.com/cloud/jira/platform/rest/v2/intro/#about)/[XRay](https://docs.getxray.app/display/XRAYCLOUD/REST+API) Reporter:** Integrates with JIRA for reporting test results directly into JIRA/XRay
--   **Slack Reporter:** Sends summarized test results to a specified Slack channel.
+-   **[Slack Reporter](https://github.com/ryanrosello-og/playwright-slack-report):** Sends summarized test results to a specified Slack channel.
 Also attaches the generated Playwright HTML report as an archive so that it can be downloaded and reviewed locally.

+## Best Practices

+### General Practices

+-   Have consistency in naming conventions and code structure.
+Follow the framework directory structure when placing files/modules
+-   Add comments and documentation to codebase in cases there is complex logic, specific implementation purpose or noting any tricky or unclear at first glance code.
+-   Any additional comments and documentation that can help in clarifying and understanding the code are much encouraged.
+-   Sensitive information such as API keys and passwords must be consumed from environment variables.
+Avoid hardcoding and committing them in the repository.
+-   Run the full suite of tests to check for potential regression before committing changes and opening a pull request.
+-   Avoid fixed values.
+Use configuration files or environment variables for values that may change (e.g., URLs, credentials).
+If such fixed values are required, they must be on a centralized place and reused.
+-   Ensure the broader picture of the changes is considered.
+Review the overall architecture and impact of the modifications and apply necessary changes beyond the conrete scope of a task if applicable.

+### Tests Practices

+-   Follow the Arrange-Act-Assert (AAA) pattern when writing tests.
+-   Use fixtures for test precondition/s to ensure they are consistently applied across all relevant tests
+-   Create granular assertions which can be easily combined into more complex ones.
+-   Isolate tests so that they are independent and can be run in any order.
+Having such dependencies will cause chained test failures.
+-   Adhere to Custom Page Object Model and its components.
+Each test (if there is no strong valid reason to do the opposite) should be constructed by mostly page object method calls.
+-   Investigate and use APIs to shorten UI interactions for tests that need to bypass certain steps or scenarios thus improving test execution speed and reducing flakiness.

+### Reporting Practices

+-   Monitor for any potential failures with reporting in the CI/CD environment, where it is configured to be enabled exclusively.
+Prioritize these issues as high priority.
+-   Use [Trace Viewer](https://playwright.dev/docs/trace-viewer-intro) when debugging tests and lower-level details are needed.

+### CI/CD Practices

+-   Investigate nightly run build failures and address them at the earliest opportunity.
+-   Pay attention to environment-under-test healthiness.
+Sometimes most of the failures could be due to unstable/unhealthy environment (connectivity, unstable build, deployment issues etc)
+-   Supply environment variables to manage sensitive or periodically updated data.

+### Maintenance Practices

+-   Keep dependencies in the test framework regularly updated to benefit new features and bugfixes.
+-   Refactor the codebase to improve structure, remove duplications and incorporate better practices.
+-   Monitor test flakiness and troubleshoot the underlying causes.